arc-1409/hackathonProject/README.md

 - Track your football teams' live rankings in Premier League, La Liga, and German Bundesliga

 ...and more to come in the future!

+## Tools Used

+- node.js: javascript environment where this command line project is written on
+- commander.js: a node.js library, provides definable commands and options that take user input for command line interfaces
+- puppeteer.js: also a node.js library, performs web-scraping that can do a wide range of tasks on Chrome browsers including looking up information
+- FIGlet: a program that makes ASCII art. we use this to stylize our application title everytime a user utilizes its functionalities
+- chalk: a terminal program whose API can add colors to words, including stylized FIGlet art

 ## Installation